kyclark/sysadminshow/README.md

 Code for interview 30 April 2020 with Dustin Reybrouck for https://sysadminshow.com/about/.

-I will attempt to explain why Python is a better choice for many coding tasks than bash.
+I will attempt to explain why Python is a better choice than bash for many coding tasks.
 As an exercise, I will show a bash implementation of the `head` command and how we might better write it in Python.

 # Author